| Tweet |

 - The electric heating system for one room must be controlled by a thermostat in the same room area being heated.

-- Consult the owners manual of both the heating units and the thermostats for specific detailed instructions
+- Consult the owners manual of both the heating units and the thermostats for specific detailed instructions.

-Consult your Local Building Department about Permits and Inspections for all projects.
+Consult your Local Building Department about Permits and Inspections for all Electric Wiring Projects.